 - You are provided a settlement allowance when moving to Korea

-The Cons of Working at a Korean Public School
+Cons of Working in a Korean Public School

 - Little opportunity to build relationships with your students